YouCount/youcount.github.io/README.md

 - Shows a line chart which gets updated in realtime and shows the increasing/decreasing trend of the YouTube subscriber count.
 - Uses Google's Material Design language guidelines without using any Material Design libraries.
 - Has a responsive design, enabling it to work with almost every touch and non-touch device.
-- Has been highly optimized to load very quickly and uses VelocityJs to show incredibly fast transitions.
+- Has been highly optimized to load very quickly.
 - Has an embed feature which allows you to put YouCount on your own website.
 - Is absolutely free and has been made using absolutely free stuff on the internet!